Kernix13/rural-homestead/theseeker.md

 - It shows 9 posts.
 You have more than that.
 Where is the next button?
 - You need to optimize the titles so that the majority of the cards have the same height
 - Individual posts pages look pretty good
 - Do you want to have comments?
-No one really comments on blod posts anymore unless it is a very popular blog.
+No one really comments on blog posts anymore unless it is a very popular blog.
 You have a Facebook page, people could comment there

 4. Register & Login